Series Overview

 October 26 | Fight Forward: Finale Event

-Join ANHD, members and allies as we reflect on our in-community events from the past month and close out our 2023 event series.
-This event will focus on how we advance racial equity in our work, including in our practices, decision making and resource allocation.
-We intend to have over 300 affordable housing and equitable economic development practitioners and stakeholders the room for a special fireside conversation (to be announced soon), networking and more.
+ANHD staff, members, and allies came together to reflect on our in-community events from October and close out our 2023 conference series.
+This event focused on advancing racial equity in our work, including our practices, decision-making, and resource allocation.
+Over 150 affordable housing and equitable economic development practitioners and stakeholders were in the room for our special fireside conversation, to network, and more.

 Location: The Theater at City Tech, CUNY, 285 Jay Street, Brooklyn, NY